yourwelcomematt/matt-obsidian-vault/Photography/Shooting Conditions - Harsh Light.md

 - Try to find diffused light
 	- E.g., light reflecting off of a building
 - Don't try to make high contrast scenes low contrast, and vice versa (mainly when editing)
-	- Can double-down and make high contrast scenes even higher contrast for a more arty look, and vice versa
-	- Can use spot metering for this
+	- Can double-down and make high contrast scenes even higher contrast for a more arty look, and vice versa - can use spot metering for this
 - Use a warmer white balance
 - Use a lower aperture to soften the background a bit
 	- Can use an ND filter to help with this